Catalase: Cellular role

 Hydrogen peroxide is a harmful byproduct of many normal metabolic processes; to prevent damage to cells and tissues, it must be quickly converted into other, less dangerous substances.
 To this end, catalase is frequently used by cells to rapidly catalyze the decomposition of hydrogen peroxide into less-reactive gaseous oxygen and water molecules.

 Mice genetically engineered to lack catalase are initially phenotypically normal.
 However, catalase deficiency in mice may increase the likelihood of developing obesity, fatty liver, and type 2 diabetes.
 Some humans have very low levels of catalase (acatalasia), yet show few ill effects.

 The increased oxidative stress that occurs with aging in mice is alleviated by over-expression of catalase.
 Over-expressing mice do not exhibit the age-associated loss of spermatozoa, testicular germ and Sertoli cells seen in wild-type mice.
 Oxidative stress in wild-type mice ordinarily induces oxidative DNA damage (measured as 8-oxodG) in sperm with aging, but these damages are significantly reduced in aged catalase over-expressing mice.
 Furthermore, these over-expressing mice show no decrease in age-dependent number of pups per litter.
 Overexpression of catalase targeted to mitochondria extends the lifespan of mice.

 In eukaryotes, catalase is usually located in a cellular organelle called the peroxisome.
 Peroxisomes in plant cells are involved in photorespiration (the use of oxygen and production of carbon dioxide) and symbiotic nitrogen fixation (the breaking apart of diatomic nitrogen (N_{2}) to reactive nitrogen atoms).
 Hydrogen peroxide is used as a potent antimicrobial agent when cells are infected with a pathogen.
 Catalase-positive pathogens, such as Mycobacterium tuberculosis, Legionella pneumophila, and Campylobacter jejuni, make catalase to deactivate the peroxide radicals, thus allowing them to survive unharmed within the host.

-Like alcohol dehydrogenase, catalase converts ethanol to acetaldehyde, but it is unlikely that this reaction is physiologically significant.
+Like alcohol dehydrogenase, catalase converts ethanol to acetaldehyde, and drop-out studies in rodents suggest that it may be responsible for the majority of this reaction in the brain.